Forecasts on Interacting Dark Energy from 21-cm Angular Power Spectrum with BINGO and SKA observations: The angular power spectra of 21-cm radiation

 for Band\,1, but fixed at 7.5\,K for Band\,2.
 Given that Band\,2 will operate within a high frequency range where the contribution from the galactic part is subdominant, we assume a frequency-independent value of $T_{\rm gal} \approx 1.3$\,K and, then, the system temperature of Band\,2 can be further simplified as a constant value of $T_{\rm sys} = 15$\,K. The survey parameters for the two bands of SKA1-MID are summarized in Table~\ref{tab.survey_parameter}, together with the total observational time and sky coverage according to~\cite{Bacon:2018dui}.

 In practice, together with the cosmological signal, there will be several contaminants.
 They mainly come from foregrounds, such as galactic synchrotron emission and extragalactic point sources.
 The amplitudes of those contaminants are much higher than the 21-cm signal and, thus, some foreground removal technique to subtract them is necessary~\citep{Bigot-Sazy:2015jaa,Olivari:2015tka,Zhang:2015mga}.
-In this work, however, we assume an optimistic case where all foreground contamination have been removed and the noise from different redshift bins are uncorrelated.
-Therefore, we will consider noises from two aspects: the shot noise in the auto-spectra and an instrumental noise (i.e, the thermal noise).
+In terms of current techniques, however, it is still very challenging to reach an optimal scenario that foreground contamination could be fully deducted, and hence the foreground residual will degrade and even bias the cosmological constraints from 21-cm intensity mapping.
+Therefore, in this work, we estimate the degradation by foreground residual after doing the forecast in an optimistic case where all foreground contamination have been removed.
+In addition, we will consider noises from two aspects: the shot noise in the auto-spectra and an instrumental noise (i.e, the thermal noise), and assume they are uncorrelated at different redshift bins.

 The shot noise arises in the measured auto-spectra due to the fact that the HI sources are discrete.
 Given an angular density of sources $\bar{N}(z)$, the shot noise can be calculated by $C_{\ell}^{\mathrm{shot}} = \bar{T}_{\rm b}^2(z) / \bar{N}(z)$~\citep{Hall:2012wd}, where